TemplateTo/TemplateTo.Docs/docs/getting-started/elements.md

 The right most icon (downwards pointing arrow) allows you to select an array of data to repeat that row for.

-Clicking this option opens a modal within which you can select an array of data
+Clicking this option opens a modal within which you can select an array of data (For this example I selected lineItems, as in the example json below).

 ![array item selection modal](../images/0c3fc3446032b8f649d281f6b585fb7f945cd53aebd122daddc2eafa90dc237e.png)